mikemac1/portfolio/README.md

 Number and name of feature: 2.
 About Me Page
 Estimate of time needed to complete: 90 minutes
 Start time: 2:00pm
-Finish time: pm
+Finish time: 3:12pm
-Actual time needed to complete:
+Actual time needed to complete: 72 minutes

-Number and name of feature:
-Estimate of time needed to complete:  minutes
+Number and name of feature: 3.
+Projects Section Estimate of time needed to complete:
-Start time: pm
+Start time:
 Finish time: pm
 Actual time needed to complete: